microsoft/autogen/python/packages/autogen-core/docs/src/core-concepts/topic-and-subscription.md

 A type-based subscription maps a topic type to an agent type (see [agent ID](./agent-identity-and-lifecycle.md#agent-id)).
-It declares a mapping from topics to agent IDs without knowing the exact topic sources and agent keys.
+It declares an unbounded mapping from topics to agent IDs without knowing the exact topic sources and agent keys.
 The mechanism is simple: any topic matching the type-based subscription's topic type will be mapped to an agent ID with the subscription's agent type